espressif/esp-idf/docs/en/api-reference/network/esp_netif_programming.rst

 .. note::

-    If we want to configure multiple SNTP servers, we have to update the lwIP configuration :ref:`CONFIG_LWIP_SNTP_MAX_SERVERS`.
+    If you want to configure multiple SNTP servers, update the lwIP configuration option :ref:`CONFIG_LWIP_SNTP_MAX_SERVERS`.

 Use DHCP-Obtained SNTP Server(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First of all, we have to enable the lwIP configuration option :ref:`CONFIG_LWIP_DHCP_GET_NTP_SRV`.
-Then we have to initialize the SNTP module with the DHCP option and without the NTP server:
+First, you need to enable the lwIP configuration option :ref:`CONFIG_LWIP_DHCP_GET_NTP_SRV`.
+Then, initialize the SNTP module with the DHCP option, without specifying an NTP server.

 .. code-block:: c